 Karina G. Puttieva is an Associate at Cohen Milstein and a member of the firm’s Consumer Protection practice.
 Ms. Puttieva’s practice focuses on litigating class actions on behalf of consumers who have been misled, deceived or harmed by large corporations.

-Ms. Puttieva earned her B.A., magna cum laude, from Haverford College.
-She received her J.D. from University of California, Berkeley, School of Law, where she was the Submissions Editor and Associate Editor of the Berkeley Journal of Criminal Law.
+Ms. Puttieva earned her B.A., magna cum laude, from Haverford College and her J.D. from University of California, Berkeley, School of Law, where she was the Submissions Editor and Associate Editor of the Berkeley Journal of Criminal Law.

 Prior to law school, Ms. Puttieva worked as a victim/witness coordinator at the Family Violence/Sexual Assault Unit of the Philadelphia District Attorney’s Office.